 Virtual Classroom Games

-1. Quiz Games
+Quiz Games for Online Classes

 Virtual Classroom Quiz Game

-2. Liar Game
+Liar Game for Online Classes

 This activity is a lot of fun and can lead to some hilarious stories.
 Students especially enjoy it when they are able to make their classmates believe their crazy stories.

-3. Word Association Games
+Word Association Games for Online Classes

 Word association games can be easily played in a virtual classroom and they require little to no preparation.
 If you’re not familiar with word association games, they are simple games in which the teacher would choose a word and then ask students to say the first related word that comes to mind.